I Broke Some Old Laws in Front of Police to See If They’d Arrest Me

 I don't know if you've been frisked by the police in a suit of armour before, but they like to go really deep under your chest plate.
 I'm actually asked twice whether I have a sword.
 What do they think I am, stupid?
 After 30 minutes of questioning, longer than I spent getting into the United States last month, I'm in!

-It dawns on me that I'm the first person in over 700 years to wear a suit of armour in the Houses of Parliament – and that, had I done this about 150 years ago, my head would probably be rolling along the floor by now.
+It dawns on me that I'm the first person in over 700 years to wear a suit of armour in the Houses of Parliament.
+And had I done this about 150 years ago, my head would probably be rolling along the floor by now.

 A massive thank you to Mad World, Charing Cross for providing the suit of armour.